Startr/WEB-Sage.Education-docs/docs/tutorials/integrations/deepseekr1-dynamic.md

 Be sure to **keep this terminal session running**, as it serves the model for all subsequent steps.

-## Step 5: Connect Llama.cpp to Open WebUI
+## Step 5: Connect Llama.cpp to Sage WebUI

-1. Go to **Admin Settings** in Open WebUI.
+1. Go to **Admin Settings** in Sage WebUI.
 2. Navigate to **Connections > OpenAI Connections.**
 3. Add the following details for the new connection:
-   - URL: `http://127.0.0.1:10000/v1` (or `http://host.docker.internal:10000/v1` when running Open WebUI in docker)
+   - URL: `http://127.0.0.1:10000/v1` (or `http://host.docker.internal:10000/v1` when running Sage WebUI in docker)
    - API Key: `none`

 :::info
-🖥️ **Adding Connection in Open WebUI**
+🖥️ **Adding Connection in Sage WebUI**

 ![Connection Screenshot](/images/tutorials/deepseek/connection.png)

 After running the command, you should see a message confirming the server is active and listening on port 10000.
 :::

-Once the connection is saved, you can start querying **DeepSeek-R1** directly from Open WebUI! 🎉
+Once the connection is saved, you can start querying **DeepSeek-R1** directly from Sage WebUI! 🎉

 ---

 ## Example: Generating Responses

-You can now use Open WebUI’s chat interface to interact with the **DeepSeek-R1 Dynamic 1.58-bit model**.
+You can now use Sage WebUI’s chat interface to interact with the **DeepSeek-R1 Dynamic 1.58-bit model**.

 ![Response Screenshot](/images/tutorials/deepseek/response.png)